President of the European Parliament: 2019

-The election of the President for the first half of the term of the Ninth European Parliament took place on 3 July 2019.
+The election of the president for the first half of the term of the Ninth European Parliament took place on 3 July 2019.
 David Sassoli (S&D, Italy) was elected as President in the 2nd round of voting.

 2022

 Following various periods of hospitalisation, David Sassoli died on 11 January 2022, one week before the expiry of his term.
-Roberta Metsola, as First Vice-President, became the acting President.
+Roberta Metsola, as First Vice-President, became the acting president.

 The election to choose Sassoli's successor took place as previously scheduled on 18 January 2022.
 The candidates were the acting president Roberta Metsola (EPP, Malta), Alice Bah Kuhnke (Greens/EFA, Sweden), Kosma Złotowski (ECR, Poland; withdrew before the vote), and Sira Rego (The Left, Spain).
 Metsola was elected in the first round of voting, having secured an absolute majority of 458 out of votes cast.
-On her election, Metsola became the youngest ever President, the first Maltese person to hold the office, and the first woman President since 2002 (and only third woman president ever).
+On her election, Metsola became the youngest president ever, the first Maltese person to hold the office, and the first female president since 2002 (and only third female president ever).

+Tenth European Parliament

+2024

+The election for the president of the Tenth European Parliament took place on 16 July 2024.
+Metsola was re-elected on the first ballot with the highest vote total ever for the office.

 List of officeholders

 The list below includes all presidents as far back as 1952.
-However official Parliamentary history does not see continuity between the Common Assembly and the post-1958 European Communities Parliamentary Assembly (the 50th anniversary of the European Parliament was celebrated in 2008, not 2002) so Jerzy Buzek would be the 24th president, not the 28th.
+However the Parliament is ambiguous about whether it sees continuity between the Common Assembly and the post-1958 European Communities Parliamentary Assembly.
+For example, the 50th anniversary of the European Parliament was celebrated in 2008, not 2002 (so Jerzy Buzek would be the 24th president, not the 28th).
+However, the official portraits of past presidents do start with the first president of the Common Assembly, Paul-Henri Spaak.